SashaKYotoz/Bedrockoid/README.md

 - Plants can be multiplied by bonemealing
 - Redstone can be connected to pistons
 - Armor stand has arms by default
-- ~~Horses' size changes due to time to grow up~~ (feature was deimplemented due to bug with horse taming)

 <hr>